n-crespo/resume/Nicolas Crespo Resume.typ

   url: "www.theopendissent.com",
   dates: "Ongoing",
 )
-- Building a full-stack social media site with HTML/CSS/TypeScript with Google Authentication and a realtime database.
+- Built a full-stack social media site with HTML/CSS/TypeScript with Google authentication and a realtime database.
-- Awarded funding via the University of California VOICE Initiative from the National Center for Free Speech.
+// - Awarded funding via the University of California VOICE Initiative from the National Center for Free Speech.

 // - Developing a dynamic back-end with integration with Firebase authentication and a Firebase real-time database.
 // - Building an anonymized full-stack social media site for students with HTML/CSS/JavaScript with a Firebase real-time database and authentication.